Privacy Policy

 We may share your personal data with:

-- Service providers: Third-party services that assist us in operating our business (e.g. email delivery, secure hosting), who are bound by data processing agreements
+• Service providers: Third-party processors that assist us in operating our business (e.g. email delivery, SMS delivery, address lookup, secure hosting), who are bound by data processing agreements.
+See our data processing notice for the full list of subprocessors.

 We will never sell your personal data to third parties.